twigz826/bankjs-tech-test/README.md

 - Transactions have a date, an amount and a balance

 **Withdraw function**
-- Accepts two arguments: date and amount
+- Accepts one arguments: amount
 - Adds transaction to the transactionHistory array
 - Updates the balance

 **Deposit function**
-- Accepts two arguments: date and amount
+- Accepts one arguments: amount
 - Adds transaction to the transactionHistory array
 - Updates the balance